 The Bethel Choir is open by audition and presents concerts throughout the United States or Europe during its annual concert tours.
-The choir rehearses four days each week.
+Rehearsals are four days a week.

 Offered: Fall, Spring.
-Special Notes: Open by audition, Fee of \$25.00 attached to this course.
+Special Notes: Open by audition.
+Fee of \$25.00 attached to this course.